MicrosoftDocs/learn/learn-pr/azure/secure-your-azure-sql-database/includes/1-create-database.md

         --admin-password $PASSWORD
     ```

-1. Now, run the following command to create the database called **marketplaceDb** on the logical server you created.
+1. Run the following command to create the database called _marketplaceDb_ on the logical server that you created.
 This command uses the _AdventureWorksLT_ database as a template so you have some prepopulated tables to work with.

     ```azurecli
     az sql db create --resource-group $RESOURCEGROUP \